Model Based Engineering (MBE) Tools

 - Multiple Independent Levels of Security (MILS) Analysis Tool: The MILS Analysis tool is a plugin to OSATE that allows a system represented in AADL to be assessed early in its design phase for compliance with the MILS approach.
 The tool analyzes the AADL model to determine that directly connected components operate at the same security level and that components at different security levels are appropriately separated or protected with a security measure such as a Cross Domain Solution (CDS).
 Mission components in the model that violate these constraints are flagged and the engineer/modeler can revise the model to remove the violation.
 No software or hardware that implements cyber security, encryption, or cross domain solutions is part of this tool.
 Please click here for a demonstration.

-- Continuous Virtual Integration Server (CVIS): The CVIS package applies the concept of continuous software integration testing to model integration and analysis.
-Building on widely-used open source packages such as Jenkins, Maven, and Ant, CVIS allows users to stand up a server that automatically executes scripts for model retrieval, integration, analysis, and generation.
+- Continuous Virtual Integration Toolkit (CVIT): The CVIT package applies the concept of continuous software integration testing to model integration and analysis.
+Building on widely-used open source packages such as Jenkins, Maven, and Ant, CVIT allows users to stand up a server that automatically executes scripts for model retrieval, integration, analysis, and generation.
 Users set up virtual integration to be triggered periodically or when certain models are updated by their developers.
 User scripts are used to pull AADL model projects from multiple repositories, integrate and instantiate selected system implementations, run selected AADL analysis and generation tools, and display results and trends on user-configured dashboards.
 System engineers are able to track trends of key performance parameters as models become more accurate and detailed or when correctness and consistency need to be managed for large models that are being collaboratively developed by multiple people and organizations.
 Modelers are alerted to errors and constraint violations automatically without manually running evaluation tools.
 Please click here for a demonstration.